FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 external to the build env.

 ### Enforcement of Policies and Procedures
 Who can do this operation ?
+Which resources will be impacted ?
 We track all the operations, with security and access control.
+We have reports with all the changes in the release that is archived with the artifacts.
+Those reports are super useful for troubleshooting.

 ### Others